Healthcare Areas

 - Do patients have to repeat their medical history when visiting different providers or is information about their medical history and health being communicated as they transition between providers?

 - Are patients kept in the loop about information shared among healthcare providers involved in their care?
-What processes and systems do doctors and other healthcare providers have in place to stay connected with each other so they can provide the best possible care to their patients?
+What processes and systems do physicians, nurse practitioners, and other healthcare providers have in place to stay connected with each other so they can provide the best possible care to their patients?

-- When a referral is made, how does the family doctor’s office learn and close the loop about the referral to ensure the referral was completed?
+- When a referral is made, how does the primary care provider’s office learn and close the loop about the referral to ensure the referral was completed?

 - Are patients asked about what other providers they are seeing (including relevant visits to specialists and alternative healthcare service providers)?
 Are patients invited to share information about visits to other providers?

 - How is information about the patient conveyed and coordinated during a transition in care such as an emergency department visit, a hospital admission, a transfer to a nursing home, etc.?
-An important part of care coordination is follow-up with a family doctor after discharge.
+An important part of care coordination is follow-up with a primary care provider after discharge.
 To learn more, view the percentage of patients who are seen by a family doctor within 7 or 30 days of discharge from a hospital stay.

-For information about the HQCA’s patient experience surveys offered to individual clinics in Alberta, please visit the HQCA website.
+For information about Health Quality Alberta’s patient experience surveys offered to individual clinics in Alberta, please visit Health Quality Alberta’s website.